-Watershed is the area where the flows from higher point drains all the water running to a common outlet.
-It combines with other watersheds forming network of stream that all drain into larger body of water, such as lakes and oceans.
+A watershed is an area where the flow from a higher point drains all the water running to a common outlet.
+It combines with the other watersheds forming a network of streams that all drain into larger bodies of water, such as lakes and oceans.
 Topography determines where the water flows.

-It is essential to determine the pre development flow discharge for a development area, where engineers are required to determine the overland flow time and time of concentration which involving the calculation of the length, slope of a catchment.
+It is essential to determine the pre-development flow discharge for a development area, where engineers are required to determine the overland flow time and time of concentration which involves the calculation of the length, and slope of a catchment.
 However, it is not easy to manually determine the location of those catchments and the streamline based on the topography although rough estimation can be performed.

-In MiTS 2, method to delineate watershed is developed to give users the picture of location/area of catchment and streamlines.
+In MiTS 2, a method to delineate watersheds is developed to give users a picture of the location/area of catchment and streamlines.
 TauDEM (Terrain Analysis Using Digital Elevation Models) is used as a tool for the extraction and analysis of hydrologic information from topography.

 Following are several examples of watershed analysis juxtaposing between 3D view and the catchment.
-The color of catchment won’t reflect any elevation but it is indicating each of the catchments.
-The streamlines thickness also denoting the amount of flow, the thicker the line, the bigger the stream.
+The colour of the catchment won’t reflect any elevation but it is indicating each of the catchments.
+The streamlines thickness also denotes the amount of flow, the thicker the line, the bigger the stream.

-The elevation of the topography can be referred in 3D view, where the blue color shade is the lowest point.
-In comparison to the watershed analysis, the streamlines are thicken as they approach to the blue area, indicating that the flow has accumulated from the higher spot.
+The elevation of the topography can be referred to in 3D view, where the blue colour shade is the lowest point.
+In comparison to the watershed analysis, the streamlines are thickened as they approach the blue area, indicating that the flow has accumulated from the higher spot.

 You can try on your project or use the provided project files below as an example.